DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

     2 small female            3277.
     3 <NA>                      NA

-*for loops* and *while loops* are recommended to delve into the world of iterations because they make each iteration very explicit so it is clear what is happening.
+In imperative programming the most common tools to reduce duplications are *for loops* and *while loops*. *loops* are recommended to delve into the world of iterations because they make each iteration very explicit so it is clear what is happening.

-![Graphic representation of the operation of for loops where it is clearly seen that an iteration is being carried out.
-Illustration by Allison Horst taken from Hadley Wickham’s talk The Joy of Functional Programming (for data science)](images/forloops.png)
+![Graphic representation of the operation of *for* loops where it is clearly seen that an iteration is being carried out.
+Illustration by Allison Horst taken from Hadley Wickham’s talk The Joy of Functional Programming (for data science).](images/forloops.png)

+Programming a loop needs to define three different parts: the output, the sequence and the body.

 ``` r
 set.seed(123)